Learning

 What We Offer

-We provide children, youth, young adults, and adults an opportunity to explore, reflect, and learn in a nurturing spiritual community.
-Unitarian Universalist religious education programs offer all ages opportunities for:
+We provide children, youth, young adults, and adults opportunities to explore, reflect, and learn in a nurturing spiritual community.
+We focus on:

-- Spiritual growth – feeling a connection with the sacred within, among, and beyond us.
+- Spiritual growth – connecting to the sacred

 Our UU Values affirm that Love is central to all that we do.
 Our program for children and youth helps our young people make sense of the world and to reflect on the choices they make using the language of our UU Values, expressed as Rainbow UU Promises for children.